Ramsey expansions of metrically homogeneous graphs: Introduction

 \subsection{Stationary independence relations}

-A stationary independence relation (Definition~\ref{SIR}) is a generalisation of the Kat\v etov constructions recently developed by Tent and Ziegler~\cite{Tent2013} to show the simplicity of the automorphism group of the Urysohn space.
-M\"uller \cite{Muller2016} used the same property to prove the universality of the same automorphism group.
+A stationary independence relation (Definition~\ref{SIR}) is a concept recently developed by Tent and Ziegler~\cite{Tent2013} to show simplicity of the automorphism group of the Urysohn space.
+M\"uller \cite{Muller2016} showed how these independence relations give rise to a generalisation of the Kat\v etov construction (of the Urysohn space), employing them to prove universality of automorphism groups of structures admitting stationary independence relations.
 Examples of structures with a stationary independence relation include free amalgamation classes, metric spaces~\cite{Tent2013} and the Hrushovski predimension construction (given by Evans, Ghadernezhad and Tent~\cite{Evans2016}).

 Given a structure $\str{M}$ and finite substructures $\str{A}$ and $\str{B}$, the substructure generated by their union is denoted by $\struc{\str{A}\str{B}}$.
 A stationary independence relation is a ternary relation on finite substructures of a given homogeneous structure $\str{M}$.
 The substructures $\str{A}, \str{B}, \str{C}$ are in the relation, roughly speaking, when $\str{M}$ induces a ``canonical amalgamation'' of $\struc{\str{A}\str{C}}$ and $\struc{\str{B}\str{C}}$ over $\str{C}$.
 In this case we write $\str{A}\ind_{\str{C}}\str{B}$.